 Ceded or Assumed (B/S)

 To record recovery of paid losses from the reinsurer.
-Outstanding ceded reserves after this recovery equals $8,000, and special surplus from retroactive reinsurance account equals $2,000; therefore, segregated surplus account is not changed per item #10.
+Outstanding ceded reserves after this recovery equals $8,000, and special surplus from retroactive reinsurance account equals $2,000; therefore, segregated surplus account is not changed per paragraph 34.j.

 Entry 3